-Our Promoting Positive Behaviour Group introduced a new Merit system in August 2014.
-This system has had a positive impact on learning and teaching and has now been extended to include all year groups.
+The school operates a Promoting Positive Behaviour system which involves merits, demerits and rewards events.
+This system has had a positive impact on learning and teaching.

 Sanctions

 For most pupils few sanctions, if any, have to be invoked.
 Punishments, when required, are intended to "fit the crime" and will include verbal warnings, letter to parents, withdrawal of privileges, referral to Principal Teacher or Depute Head Teacher.
 Where any pattern of unacceptable behaviour begins to emerge, contact with parents will always be sought with a view to preventing the behaviour deteriorating.